Chriserke/MyCode/Android-App-HC05-Arduino-master/Android-App-HC05-Arduino-master/README.md

 ### - About This Application

 This Android Application lets you connect to HC-05 module via Bluetooth and hence lets you send signals to Arduino so that it can perform desired operations successfully.
-The Application sends 5 signals (numbers 1 to 5) that are used to prepare a sandwich deal accordingly.
-Example Combo 1 is Mayoneese, Mustard, Chicken etc.
+The Application sends 5 signals (numbers 1 to 5) that are used to turn a led on or off accordingly.
+It also has a graphing ability to graph incomming data that is received and parsed by their identifier bytes.
 The code is pretty simple and can be ammended for desired applications.

 ### - Screenshots